pcubillos/pyratbay/docs/opac_tutorial.rst

 |           | undefined | ---         | Error                                 |
 +-----------+-----------+-------------+---------------------------------------+

-.. note:: It is also important to note that, when the opacity table is
+.. note:: When the opacity table is
           an **output**, the configuration file must specify a single file for ``extfile`` (which may contain opacity for multiple species though).
 However, when the opacity table is an